mmakdis/stars/README.md

 ## C++

+- [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
+- [haiku](https://github.com/haiku/haiku) - The Haiku operating system.
+(Pull requests will be ignored; patches may be sent to https://review.haiku-os.org).
 - [supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.
 - [tinyraytracer](https://github.com/ssloy/tinyraytracer) - A brief computer graphics / rendering course
 - [spek](https://github.com/alexkay/spek) - Acoustic spectrum analyser